-3 Rs
+3 Rs + 1R

 This is based on the work of neuroscientist Dr Bruce Perry and recommended by Beacon House.
 To enable the vulnerable child to learn, think and reflect it is best to intervene in a simple sequence.
-If a child is dysregulated emotionally/behaviourally, they cannot reason until we help them to Regulate their emotion (fight/flight/freeze response).
+If a child is dysregulated emotionally/behaviourally, they cannot reason until we help them to Regulate their emotion (fight/flight/freeze response) and sooth their troubled nervous system.
 Then we need to Relate and connect and only then can we Reason and so support the child to reflect, repair, and be open and engaged enough to learn.
+The additional R is for Repair.
+This may be needed to enable re-connection, reduce shame and restore hope if a relationship has fractured.